QBDI/QBDI/docs/source/tutorial_BBVMEvent.rst

 The :ref:`api_desc_VMCallback` is called when some conditions are reached during the execution.
 This tutorial introduces 3 `VMEvent`:

-- ``BASIC_BLOCK_NEW`` : this event is triggered when a new BasicBlock has been instrumented and add to the cache.
+- ``BASIC_BLOCK_NEW`` : this event is triggered when a new basic block has been instrumented and add to the cache.
 It can be used to create coverage of the execution.
 - ``BASIC_BLOCK_ENTRY``: this event is triggered before the execution of a basic block.
 - ``BASIC_BLOCK_EXIT``: this event is triggered after the execution of a basic block.

-A Basic Block in QBDI
+A basic block in QBDI
 ---------------------

 QBDI doesn't analyse the whole program before the run.
-Basic blocks are detected dynamically and may not match the BasicBlock given by other tools.
+Basic blocks are detected dynamically and may not match the basic block given by other tools.
 In QBDI, a basic block is a sequence of consecutive instructions that doesn't change the instruction pointer except the last one.
 Any instruction that may change the instruction pointer (method call, jump, conditional jump, method return, ...) are always the last instruction of a basic block.